erSubhashThapa/100daysofcode/r2-log.md

   <img src="log_imgs/go_6-1.PNG" width = "500">

   It showed that I installed MySQL on August 1, 2018, this past summer.
 So I don't think I have anything important that I could lose since then.
 I probably was just following a tutorial at the time or something.
-I don't know, had I had any databases, if uninstalling uninstalling MySQL would cause any databases to be lost, but either way it won't matter: I probably don't have anything important.
+I don't know, had I had any databases, if uninstalling MySQL would cause any databases to be lost, but either way it won't matter: I probably don't have anything important.
 So I could uninstall it and reinstall it to reset the password if I have to.

   ## Where Is The Password Stored?